MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint-scenario-intro.md

 ---
 title: Integrate PowerApps, Microsoft Flow, and Power BI with SharePoint Online (Introduction) | Microsoft Docs
-description: 'This series of tutorials explores how to build out a basic project-management app based on SharePoint lists and three key technologies that integrate with SharePoint Online: PowerApps, Microsoft Flow, and Power BI.'
+description: 'This series of tutorials explores how to build out a basic canvas app for project management based on SharePoint lists and three key technologies that integrate with SharePoint Online: PowerApps, Microsoft Flow, and Power BI.'
 author: mgblythe
 manager: kvivek